christianacca/web-api-starter/docs/deploy-app.md

 The custom domains used by the container apps are proxied by Cloudflare.
 Cloudflare provides a Web Application Firewall (WAF).
 This WAF will likely need to be tuned to not block legitimate traffic to the container apps.

-Define the list of paths for a container app that should not be blocked in [get-product-conventions.ps1](../tools/infrastructure/get-product-conventions.ps1).
+Define the list of paths for a container app that should not be blocked here: [get-product-conventions.ps1](../tools/infrastructure/get-product-conventions.ps1).
 For example:

 ```pwsh